Farhan12345a/plantstore-docs/README.md

 ## API Reference

-The API reference is generated automatically from the OpenAPI specification located at: fern/openapi/
+The API reference is generated automatically from the OpenAPI specification located at ['fern/openapi/']

 To update the API documentation:
 1. Modify the OpenAPI YAML file